GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [ ] Giant crop compatibility
 - [ ] Check for and add logic to include "crop-like", growable objects that are coded differently.
 - [ ] Discourage farming in non-farm maps both to improve mod performance and for lore purposes.
+- [ ] Add save-versioning for Thrive's moddata
 - [ ] Tractor mod compatibility
 - [ ] Walk of Life and Vanilla Plus Professions compatibility